Dominic Barton: Rio Tinto

-Honors, awards, and civic and philanthropic activities
+Honours, awards, and civic and philanthropic activities

 Barton has served on the board of the Malala Fund, a global organization dedicated to helping young girls in the developing world gain access to education founded by Pakistani human rights activist Malala Yousafzai.

 Barton was also involved in the United Nations HeForShe initiative, a campaign focused on advancing global gender equality.

 In 2010, Barton was made an honorary fellow of Brasenose College, Oxford.
 He also sat on the board of the University of Oxford Saïd Business School.

-Barton is a member of the Rhodes Trust Founder’s Circle and was a trustee of the Brookings Institution.
+Barton is a member of the Rhodes Trust Founder's Circle and was a trustee of the Brookings Institution.

 He was director at the Asia Pacific Foundation of Canada and chair of Canadian mining company Teck Resources.

 He was a Commissioner for the Global Commission on Internet Governance.
 He was a member of the International Advisory Board at the University of Oxford Blavatnik School of Government and of the Board of Trustees of Saudi Arabia's King Abdullah University of Science and Technology.

+He was the recipient of the 2014 Academy of International Business (AIB) International Executive of the Year Award.

-He has received the INSEAD Business Leader for the World Award in 2011, the Korean order of Civil Merit in 2013, the Singaporean Public Service Star in 2014, the Foreign Policy Association Corporate Social Responsibility Award in 2017 and Canada's Public Policy Forum Testimonial Award in 2017.
+He has received the INSEAD Business Leader for the World Award in 2011, the Korean Order of Civil Merit in 2013, the Singaporean Public Service Star in 2014, the Foreign Policy Association Corporate Social Responsibility Award in 2017 and Canada's Public Policy Forum Testimonial Award in 2017.

+He additionally serves as Co-Conference Host at the St. Gallen Symposium together with Lord Brian Griffiths and Roshni Nadar.

+Barton currently serves as the International Advisory Board Member of the Global Finance & Technology Network.